-Cancelling an appointment - You must call, text, or leave a voicemail atleast 24 hours before your
+Cancelling an appointment - You must call, text, or leave a voicemail at least 1 day before

 unlicensed and provides services more fitting to a brothel than a spa.